vega/vega-datasets/datapackage.md

 ### path
 iowa-electricity.csv
 ### description
-The state of Iowa has dramatically increased its production of renewable wind power in recent years.
-This file contains the annual net generation of electricity in the state by source in thousand megawatthours.
+Annual net generation of electricity in Iowa by source, in thousand megawatthours.
 U.S. EIA data downloaded on May 6, 2018.
-It is useful for illustrating stacked area charts.
+Useful for illustrating stacked area charts.
+Demonstrates dramatic increase in wind power production.
 ### schema

 | name           | type    |